+Transr Transmittal Memorandum

+PREAMBLE

+Section n 1.
+Purpose, Scope, and Effective Date 1

+1.1 Purpose 1

+1.2 Scope 1

+1.3 Effective Date 1

+Section n 2.
+Definitions 1

+2.1 Actuarial Report 1

+2.2 Actuarial Work Product 1

+2.3 Required Actuarial Document 1

+2.4 Statement of Actuarial Opinion 2

+2.5 Statement of Actuarial Review 2

+Section n 3.
+Background and Historical Issues 2

+Section n 4.
+Current Practices and Alternatives 2

-5. Analy vsis of Issues and Recommended Practices 3
+Section 5.
+Analysis of Issues and Recommended Practices 3

 5.1 Introduction 3

 5.2 Extent of Documentation 3

 5.3 Prevention of Misuse 3

-5.4 Disclosure of Conflicts 3
+5.4 Disclosure of Conflict with Professional Judgment, and of Advocacy 3

 5.5 Availability of Documentation 4

 5.6 Conflicting Interests 4

 5.7 Signature on Work Product 4

 5.8 Reliance on Another 4

-5.9 Deviations from Standards of Practice 4
+5.9 Waiver of Fee 4

+Section 6.
+Communications and Disclosures 4

+6.1 Deviation from Standard 4

+APPENDIXES

-Appendix 1: Statement of Principles Regarding Property and Casualty Insurance Ratemaking 5
+Appen Ratem dix 1-Statement of Principles Regarding Property and Casualty Insurance aking 5

-Appendix 2: Statement of Principles Regarding Property and Casualty Loss and Loss Adjustment Expense Reserves 10
+Annon dix 2-Statement of Principles Regarding Property and Casualty Loss and Loss

+tment Expense Reserves 10

+Appendix 3-Statement of Principles Regarding Property and Casualty Valuations 19

+TO: Members of the American Academy of Actuaries (AAA) and Other Persons

+Interested in Property and Casualty Insurance Ratemaking, Loss Reserving, and

+Valuations

+FROM: Actuarial Standards Board (ASB)

+SUBJ: Actuarial Standard of Practice No. 9

-- TO: Members of the American Academy of Actuaries (AAA) and other Persons Interested in Property and Casualty Insurance Ratemaking and Loss Reserving - FROM: Actuarial Standards Board (ASB) - SUBJ: Actuarial Standard of Practice: Documentation and Disclosure In Property and Casualty Insurance Ratemaking and Loss Reserving
+This booklet contains the final version of Actuarial Standard of Practice (ASOP) No. 9, Documentation and Disclosure in Property and Casualty Insurance Ratemaking, Loss Reserving, and Valuations.